Gordonby/ArmLab2/README.md

     Your properties section structure should look like this;
     ![image](./media/VmProperties.png)

-1. Now remove all references to the storage account from the template as it is no longer needed.
-In the JSON Outline, search for *tmpstorage* and remove the service as well as all references to it.

 1. We need to change the API version for the *Virtual Machine*  because the older API versions don't know about managed disks.
     ```json
         "apiVersion": "2016-04-30-preview"

+1. Now remove all references to the storage account from the template as it is no longer needed.
+In the JSON Outline, search for *tmpstorage* and remove the service as well as all references to it.

 1. Add *2016-Datacenter* to the parameter list of Windows OS Versions and make it the default

-1. Now we want tor educe the list of template parameters to really just being the ones we want the user to supply;
+1. Now we want tor reduce the list of template parameters to just being the ones we want the user to supply which are;
     1. vmName
     1. vmAdminPassword
     1. vmWindowsOSVersion

+    For all the other Parameters you should *move* to the variables section.
     You'll do this by creating variables with the same name, then changing the reference to them throughout the template from parameters('name') to variables('name')

     You should have something that looks like this